August 31, 2017

 VEGAN VITAMIN D-RICH FOODS: mushrooms, fortified milks and yogurt

-Vitamin B12 is found in soil, which we no longer consume; plant-based foods, unfortunately, are not a reliable source.
+Vitamin B12 is found in soil, which we no longer consume; plant-based foods, unfortunately, are likely not a reliable source.
 Nori in particular contains an analog that may block absorption of the vitamin, rendering it ineffective.
-Some nutritional yeasts have been fortified with B12 (they do not contain it naturally) while others have not.
+Some nutritional yeasts have been fortified with B12 (they do not contain it naturally), while others have not.
 I do not generally rely on fortified foods for B12 since reading this post.

 When choosing a B12 supplement, opt for one that contains methylcobalamin.
 Cyanocobalamin, the most common form of B12 found in supplements and injections (especially from Groupon deals…), is cheaper for manufacturers to synthesize, despite the fact that it is not a readily-available form, in fact requiring conversion into methylcobalamin, which ultimately leaves you with a remaining cyanide molecule, a toxic substance to humans.
 The FDA allows this crap in our supplements.
 Why?
 Because profit trumps morality (and small amounts of toxicity prove “ineffectual” in controlled studies, yet we are constantly bombarded by a multitude of toxic substances in everyday life).
 Might as well provide your body with the best.